-- Chapter 1, Getting Started, which describes how to set up your Artix Java environment. - Chapter 2, Artix Java Configuration, which describes Artix Java configuration. - Chapter 3, Deploying to the Spring Container, which describes how to deploy an Artix Java endpoint to the Spring container. - Chapter 4, Deploying to a Servlet Container, which describes how to deploy an Artix Java endpoint to a servlet container. - Chapter 5, Artix Logging, which describes how to use logging. - Chapter 6, Enabling Reliable Messaging, which describes how to enable and configure Web Services Reliable Messaging (WS-RM). - Chapter 7, Publishing WSDL Contracts, which describes how to enable the Artix Java WSDL publishing service. - Chapter 8, Enabling High Availability, which describes how to enable and configure both static failover and dynamic failover.
+- Chapter 1, Getting Started, which describes how to set up your Artix Java environment. - Chapter 2, Artix Java Configuration, which describes Artix Java configuration. - Chapter 3, Deploying to the Spring Container, which describes how to deploy an Artix Java endpoint to the Spring container. - Chapter 4, Deploying to a Servlet Container, which describes how to deploy an Artix Java endpoint to a servlet container. - Chapter 5, Artix Logging, which describes how to use logging. - Chapter 6, Enabling Reliable Messaging, which describes how to enable and configure Web Services Reliable Messaging (WS-RM). - Chapter 7, Publishing WSDL Contracts, which describes how to enable the Artix Java WSDL publishing service. - Chapter 8, Accessing Services Using UDDI, which describes how to configure a client to access a WSDL contract from a UDDI registry at runtime. - Chapter 9, Enabling High Availability, which describes how to enable and configure both static failover and dynamic failover.